h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 ### MOJO Scoring Pipeline Files

 After downloading the MOJO scoring pipeline, the **mojo-pipeline** folder comes with many files.
-The files that are needed to execute the MOJO scoring pipeline include **pipeline.mojo**, **mojo2-runtime.jar**, **example.csv**.
+The files that are needed to execute the MOJO scoring pipeline include **pipeline.mojo**, **mojo2-runtime.jar**, and **example.csv**.
 The file that helps with running the pipeline quickly includes **run_example.sh**.
 The **pipeline.mojo** is the standalone scoring pipeline in MOJO format.
 This pipeline file contains the packaged feature engineering pipeline and the machine learning model.
 The **mojo2-runtime.jar** is the MOJO Java API.
 The **example.csv** contains sample test data.

 ### Embedding the MOJO into the Java Runtime